-Vehicles without a diesel particle filter: in countries where only diesel fuel with a high sulfur content is available, you will need to carry out your vehicle's oil change at shorter intervals.
+Vehicles without a diesel particle fil-

+ter: in countries where only diesel fuel with a high sulfur content is available, you will need to carry out your vehicle's oil change at shorter intervals.
 Further information on oil change intervals can be obtained at a qualified specialist workshop.

-Sprinter with Euro 3 diesel engine
+Sprinter diesel engine